VIDEO GAME FAVS

 i cannot emphasize enough how much i unironically adore this game

-sure, yes, this is the funny pigeon dating sim where you woo actual birds, but it's a parody that takes itself quite seriously when needed. the character writing is surprisingly nuanced, lowering your guard with its kooky concept and birdie shenanigans, but then you're growing genuinely attached to these birds and holy shit that route actually made me really sad and oh my god there's a story mode? and it's making me cry?? im crying over a bird dating game???
+sure, yes, this is the funny pigeon dating sim where you woo actual birds, but it's a parody that takes itself quite seriously when needed. the character writing is surprisingly nuanced, lowering your guard with its kooky concept and birdie shenanigans, but then you're growing genuinely attached to these birds and wait what? that route actually made me really sad?? and oh my god there's a story mode? and it's making me cry?? im crying over a bird dating game???

 Hollow Knight